 dependencies in one place.
 Plus, listing the dependencies explicitly and

-then checking them later is a kind of defense-in-depth
+then checking them later is a kind of defense

 class ProtectedField: